Share This Guide, Choose Your Platform!

 Initial thoughts on Self Assessment payment on account (HMRC)

 Once complete, you must file your SA tax return with HM Revenue & Customs (HMRC).
 After filing your return, you will know your tax liability and if you need to make any HMRC POA.
 Therefore, let’s look into how payments on account for Self Assessment work.

 Most limited company contractors who run their own company will let their contractor accountants handle the filing of their tax returns.
 However, even when you run your own UK contractor limited company, it is good for you to know how SA works.
 Besides HMRC payment on account possibly being a consideration, it is also essential to ensure that you do not make errors on your Self Assessment tax return.

-Self Assessment payment on account
+What to consider with regard to Self Assessment payment on account

 When they apply